a9s BOSH for PCF Use Case

 Advantages of Using a9s BOSH for PCF

-Even though only a few services tiles are uploaded in your PCF Ops Manager Director, they can spawn many service instances depending on your users’ needs.
+Even though only a few services tiles are uploaded in your BOSH Director, they can spawn many service instances depending on your users’ needs.
 This can lead to a series of problems:

-Bottleneck: The PCF Ops Manager Director might take too long to execute a task for the Data Service because it is handling tasks from thousands of service instances.
+Bottleneck: The BOSH Director might take too long to execute a task for the Data Service because it is handling tasks from thousands of service instances.

 Upgrade Side Effects: If something goes wrong when upgrading the PCF Ops Manager Director, the service instances could be affected.

-Limited Configuration: The Ops Manager Director only allows a limited range of configuration options.
+Limited Configuration: The BOSH Director only allows a limited range of configuration options.
 The a9s Bosh Director for PCF extends those options to provide more fine-grained configuration.

 Confusing Environment: The instances created by the service share the same space as the tiles, however the Ops Manager does not reflect this properly.